-As soon as each testing session is completed, the principal must arrange for the collection and secure storage of all used and unused secure test materials (regular, translated, large type, and/or braille test booklets for PBT administrations; student login tickets, session access codes, proctor PINs, scratch paper, and/or reference sheets for CBT administrations) and used answer sheets.
+As soon as each testing session is completed, the principal must arrange for the collection and secure storage of all used and unused secure test materials (regular, translated, large type, and/or braille test booklets for PBT administrations; student login tickets, session access codes, Proctor PINs, scratch paper, and math reference sheets for CBT administrations) and used answer sheets.
 Used answer sheets may not be reviewed, scanned, or scored by anyone before the official scoring process has been completed and the answer sheets have been scanned by the RIC or Large-City Scanning Center.
-All used and unused test booklets (regular, translated, large type, and braille) and used answer sheets must be kept secure.
-All student login tickets, session access codes, and proctor PINs for CBT administrations must be securely destroyed.